Skip to content

 It may reach 90 or higher Monday through Wednesday.

-One of the stranger runs of weather in the period of record is poised to resume its peculiar ways, but after a chilly, windy Friday the atmosphere’s behavior during the weekend should be close to ideal for the PGA championship at Aronimink and the annual Stotesbury Regatta.
+One of the stranger runs of weather in the period of record is poised to resume its peculiar ways, but after a chilly, windy Friday, the atmosphere’s behavior during the weekend should be close to ideal for the PGA Championship at Aronimink and the annual Stotesbury Regatta.

-A major warm-up is due to begin Saturday and ripen into what may become the first heat wave of the year, forecasters say, with temperatures possibly reaching 90 degrees or higher Monday through Wednesday.
+A major warmup is due to begin Saturday and ripen into what may become the first heat wave of the year, forecasters say, with temperatures possibly reaching 90 degrees or higher Monday through Wednesday.

 That would occur a month after the readings reached 90 on an unseemly early date, only to be followed by a peach-and-apple-killing freeze.

-If such swings were going to happen, the seasonal transition months of April and May would be likeliest times, said Marc Chenard, a branch chief at the government’s Weather Prediction Center, in College Park, Md.
+If such swings were going to happen, the seasonal transition months of April and May would be the likeliest times, said Marc Chenard, a branch chief at the government’s Weather Prediction Center, in College Park, Md.

 But, yes, he said, what’s happened this year has been “extreme.”